How to Render Pages with GroupDocs.Viewer for Java

 Troubleshooting Tips

-- Verify that the document path is correct and the file is not corrupted.
+- Ensure the document path is correct and the file isn’t corrupted.

 Practical Applications

-- Business Reports: Provide stakeholders with concise summaries by showcasing key report segments.
+- Business Reports – Provide stakeholders with concise summaries by displaying key report sections.

 Performance Considerations